+Contractual commitments provide for the delayed delivery of securities with the seller agreeing to make delivery at a specified future date and price or yield.
+Risk arises from the potential inability of counterparties to perform under the terms of the contracts and from changes in market value.
 Trading securities sold, not yet purchased consist primarily of equity and U.S. government securities and are valued at fair value.
 Trading securities sold, not yet purchased obligate the Company to purchase the securities at a future date at then-prevailing prices, which may differ from the fair values reflected in the consolidated statement of financial condition.
 Accordingly, these transactions result in off-balance sheet risk as the Company's ultimate obligation to satisfy the sale of securities sold, not yet purchased may exceed the amount reflected in the consolidated statement of financial condition.

-13. Variable Interest Entities
+12. Variable Interest Entities

 The Company is required to consolidate all Variable Interest Entities (VIE) for which it is considered the primary beneficiary.
 The determination as to whether the Company is considered to be the primary beneficiary is based on whether the Company has both the power to direct the activities of the VIE that most significantly impact the entity's economic performance and the obligation to absorb losses or the right to receive benefits of the VIE that could potentially be significant to the VIE.
 The Company has not consolidated any VIEs and substantially all assets related to such entities are included in firm owned investments on the Consolidated Statement of Financial Condition.
-Furthermore, the Company has not provided financial or other support to these VIEs that it was not previously contractually required to provide as of December 31, 2019.
+Furthermore, the Company has not provided financial or other support to these VIEs that it was not previously contractually required to provide as of December 31, 2020.

 Firm owned investments consist primarily of holdings in William Blair SICAV products, held by WBIL.
 This is valued at the underlying fund's reported net asset value (NAV) on the date of valuation.
-At the balance sheet date, the NAV was \$11.1 million.
+At the balance sheet date, the NAV was \$0.4 million.
 The William Blair SICAV is subject to equity price risk.
 The assets in the SICAV are marketable equity positions and these are monitored by Company personnel.

-14. Related Party Transactions
+13. Related Party Transactions

-Included in investments is \$11.1 million of investments in the William Blair SICAV products with an unrealized gain of \$2.3 million.
+Included in investments is \$0.4 million of investments in the William Blair SICAV products with an unrealized gain of \$0.1 million.
 The affiliated funds are also an investment option available in the 401(K) plans offered to employees.

-As of December 31, 2019, the Company recorded a payable to BDA of \$3.2 million, which is included in accrued expenses in the consolidated statement of financial condition.
+As of December 31, 2020, the Company recorded a payable to BDA of \$6.5 million, which is included in accrued expenses in the consolidated statement of financial condition.

-In connection with the Shared Services Agreement, effective July 1, 2015, and amended as January 1, 2017 (effective January 1, 2017), the Company allocates certain costs to William Blair Investment Management, LLC (WBIM).
-WBIM, a wholly owned subsidiary of the Member, is a registered investment advisor under the Investment Advisers Act of 1940, and provides investment advisory and related services to financial institutions.
+In connection with the Shared Services Agreement, effective July 1, 2015, and amended as January 1, 2017 (effective January 1, 2017), the Company allocates certain costs and charges advisor solutions distribution activities to William Blair Investment Management, LLC (WBIM).
+WBIM, a wholly owned subsidiary of the Member, is a registered investment advisor under the Investment Advisers Act of 1940 and provides investment advisory and related services to financial institutions

 Furthermore, in exchange for broker dealer services rendered in connection with the distribution of the William Blair SICAV products, WBIM compensates the Company for an amount equal to amounts incurred by the Company in connection with retrocession or rebate payments to outside distributors of the William Blair SICAV products.
-Included in other receivables is \$0.6 million related to the retrocession reimbursement.
+Included in other receivables, net is \$0.7 million related to the retrocession reimbursement.